Tbwheeler94/energy-explorer-data-pipeline/README.md

 # **Welcome to the energyexplorer.io data pipeline!**

-### **README.md purpose**

-This document provides an overview of the project background, key files, and additional data sources used in developing this project. *data-pipeline.ipynb* is an interactive notebook which provides a way for a user to understand the backend calculations used by energyexplorer.io.

-### **How to explore the data pipeline?**

-Open up *data-pipeline.ipynb*!
-Directions are embedded into the notebook so you can just follow along.
+### **What is this repository?**

+This repository enables users of [energyexplorer.io](https://energy-explorer.herokuapp.com/site-finder/) to explore the backend data imports and calculations used by this web application.
+To do this:

+1. Download this repository to your local
+2. Open *data-pipeline.ipynb*
+3. Follow directions provided in notebook (you will need to register for an API key and likely download a couple packages to your virtual environment)

 ### **Project overview**